narengan/cis/getting-started.md

 ![Getting Started](images/overview-add-domain.png)

 Meanwhile, the Overview screen will show your domain in "Pending" status.
-Note: The CIS instance will not be able to be deleted while a domain has been added.
+Note: The CIS instance will not be able to be deleted when a domain has been added.
 To delete the instance, please delete the domain from the instance first.

 **Step 3.
 (Optional) Review, verify and add your Domain's DNS Records.**